Wolframfriele/woframfriele.github.io/content/blog/from-flask-to-zola/index.md

 ## The previous iterations of my website

-I have had my domain since 2012 and up untill 2020 I just ran various wordpress themes with some custom css.
+I have had my domain since 2012 and up until 2020 I just ran various wordpress themes with some custom css.

 ### Flask